 Developing your own taste and judgment is an important part of being a designer, but you should never limit yourself to your own viewpoint.
 For a design to succeed, it has to create the same emotional impact on other people too, that’s why it’s advised to always get a second opinion from someone you trust.
 Try to pick someone reliable, you don’t want opinions from someone who will shoot down every idea you dream up, and you don’t want a “yes man” who will praise every single design no matter what they look like.
 Pick someone with good taste and if they’re a part of your target audience, that’s even better.

 We’ve only just scratched the surface of typography, and typography is just one small (but important) part of the t-shirt design puzzle.
 If you’re not sure where to start, just begin by experimenting with typefaces and font pairings to develop your taste and judgment.
 No amount of reading will ever take the place of personal experience.
+If you’re interested in learning more about how to actually start building your own t-shirt line and other types of clothing, check out this post on how to start your own clothing line.

 When you’re happy with your results, then you can start learning more about the technicalities of design.
 As your taste develops, check out the work of other designers.
 Get inspired by them and work out how they use the power of font to enhance their designs.